 AILA's Featured Issues pages provide a one-stop shop on current immigration-related issues that AILA is actively tracking.
 This includes government actions and resources, AILA's policy recommendations, and materials and talking points to engage with Congress and the press.Start Your Research

 On June 18, 2020, the U.S. Supreme Court ruled that DHS’s decision to rescind the Deferred Action for Childhood Arrivals (DACA) program was arbitrary and capricious under the Administrative Procedure Act.
-This ruling will allow Dreamers across the country to continue to have temporary protection from deportation.
-AILA issued a press release celebrating the decision and calling on Congress to permanently protect Dreamers.
+The ruling allowed Dreamers across the country to continue to have temporary protection from deportation, but also left open the possibility that DHS could attempt to issue a new memorandum rescinding DACA.

 Dreamers and TPS recipients make America a better and stronger nation, and it's time for Congress to pass bipartisan legislation to protect them from deportation and secure them a future as Americans.